dwrobel/flatcam/README.md

 - fixed the HPGL code geometry rendering when travel
 - fixed the message box layout when asking to save the current work
-- made sure that whenever the HPGL postprocessor is selected the Toolchange is always ON and the MultiDepth is OFF
+- made sure that whenever the HPGL preprocessor is selected the Toolchange is always ON and the MultiDepth is OFF
-- the HPGL postprocessor entry is not allowed in Excellon Object postprocessor selection combobox as it is only applicable for Geometry
+- the HPGL preprocessor entry is not allowed in Excellon Object preprocessor selection combobox as it is only applicable for Geometry
 - when saving HPGL code it will be saved as a file with extension .plt
 - the units mentioned in HPGL format are only METRIC therefore if FlatCAM units are in INCH they will be transform to METRIC
 - the minimum unit in HPGL is 0.025mm therefore the coordinates are rounded to a multiple of 0.025mm
 - removed the raise statement in do_worker_task() function as this is fatal in conjunction with PyQt5
 - added a try - except clause for the situations when for a font can't be determined the family and name
 - moved font parsing to the Geometry Editor: it is done everytime the Text tool is invoked
-- made sure that the HPGL postprocessor is not populated in the Excellon postprocessors in Preferences as it make no sense (HPGL is useful only for Geometries)
+- made sure that the HPGL preprocessor is not populated in the Excellon preprocessors in Preferences as it make no sense (HPGL is useful only for Geometries)

 19.01.2019

-- added initial implementation of HPGL postprocessor
+- added initial implementation of HPGL preprocessor
 - fixed display HPGL code geometry on canvas

 11.01.2019